Loei province: History

+Loei was founded by a Thai tribe from the Kingdom of Yonok Chiang Saen.
+Khun Pha Muang founded the village of Dan-kwa, and Bang Klang Hao founded Dan Sai.
+Drought and disease later led to the villagers move to the site of present-day Loei.

+In 1907, King Chulalongkorn (Rama V) created Loei province.
+The Loei Cultural Centre (ศูนย์วัฒนธรรมจังหวัดเลย) displays Loei's history, religions, and traditions.
+The province is home to many Lao people who fled the Communist take-over of the Kingdom of Laos.
+The area of the province along the Lao border is used by the Laotians to buy and sell goods with the locals on the Thai side.

 Geography

 The province is mountainous.
 The seat of provincial government, Loei, is in a fertile basin surrounded by mountains whose summits are covered by fog and abundant varied flora.
 The best known mountains in the province are Phu Kradueng, Phu Luang, and Phu Ruea.
 The Loei River, which flows through the province, is a tributary of the Mekong, which forms part of the northern boundary of the province with neighboring Laos.
 Phu Thap Buek, the highest mountain of the Phetchabun Range, is in the province.

 The mountain Phu Kradueng is in Phu Kradueng National Park (อุทยานแห่งชาติภูกระดึง).

 The western part of the province reaches the southern end of the Luang Prabang Range of the Thai highlands.

 The total forested area is 3,382 km² or 32.2 percent of the province.

 National parks

 There are four national parks, along with two other national parks, make up region 8 (Khon Kaen), and Na Yung–Nam Som in region 10 (Udon Thani) and Phu Hin Rong Kla region 11 (Phitsanulok) of Thailand's protected areas.